cristiangarc/donuts-crud-app/README.md

 npm run show id
 ```

-Update the name of a donut using its ID with:
+Update the name of a donut using its ID:
 ```
 npm run update id
 ```